 You must be equipped with waders orwelly boots on all of to land your fish safely thank you

 The swim is ideal for a single angler with 2 or 3 rods.
 However, it is possible that two anglers share the swim with two rods each.
 The particularity of the swim is that the fishing zone is limited by the presence of the lily pad.

 In front of the swim are two elongated lily pads, one to the left and one to the right, stretching out at least 100m towards open water.
 The lily pads create a corridor of open water ranging form 30 to 50m wide.
 The lily pad to the right is about 15m wide, by contrast the lily pad to the left is far wider, it is therefore possible to fish the whole length of the two pads.

-Swim 5 is well known as a favoured spot with the lake’s carp during the good season.
-Many of our guest book the swim for 24 or 48 hours and large specimens are often landed.
+Swim 5 is well known as a favoured spot with the lake’s carp during the good season and large specimens are often landed.
 However, the lily pads can make landing the fish difficult and getting snagged can be a regular occurrence.
 It is therefore best to use a strong lead in nylon.

 It is not essential to fish the edges of the lily pad, the corridor formed by the two pads can also be productive.

 The depth is from around 1.2m to a maximum of 2m.
 The bed is relatively firm.
 It is not possible to fish the bank to the right of the swim because of the lily pad and the shallowness of the water on that side.

 Swim 5 is recommended for a single angler staying fairly short-term.
 It is a swim that provides a good catch but with perhaps smaller specimens.
 Nevertheless, large fish have been caught here each year.

 Swim 6 is one of three swims that allow fishing from the north bank of the lake.